peterboyer/adt/README.md

 ```

-The `Enum` provides ease-of-use utilities like `.match` for working with
+The `Enum` provides ease-of-use utilities like `.switch` and `.match` for
-discriminated unions.
+working with discriminated unions.

 ```ts